-Generally, melanoma in children aged 11 years and older looks similar to melanoma in adults.
+Generally, melanomas in children are almost the same as melanoma in adults.
 However, doctors follow the ABCDE rule with additional detection criteria in children aged ten years and younger.
 For instance, melanoma in children usually has one color, which may not be black or brown.
-Likewise, melanoma tends to be flat in adults, whereas it often appears like a firm, raised bump in children (5).
+Likewise, melanomas tend to be flatter in adults, whereas they often appear like a firm, raised bump in children (5).

-Once the doctor suspects melanoma, they will take a part of the affected area and look it under the microscope to see if the cells are cancerous.
+If a doctor suspects a melanoma, they will remove the affected area and send it to a specialized laboratory to see if the cells are cancerous.
 In addition, they will also see how deep the cancer cells are in the skin to determine the risk of melanoma spreading.

 Treatment For Melanoma In Children

-- Surgery: The surgery removes the entire melanoma and some of the normal surrounding tissue.
+- Surgery: Surgery removes the entirety of the melanoma and some of the normal surrounding tissue.
 If a nearby lymph node also has cancerous growth, it’s also removed.
-It’s done to cease the spread of cancerous cells to other areas and body parts.
+This is done to cease the spread of cancerous cells to other areas and body parts.
 Some melanomas may require more invasive and extensive surgical procedures than others.
-Since surgery may not be a treatment choice for all children, the doctor may try other treatment methods such as chemotherapy, immunotherapy, or targeted therapy.

 - Chemotherapy: This treatment modality may be initiated when cancer has spread to nearby lymph nodes or other organs.
 A child can be given medications via mouth, injection, or intravenous fluid (IV).
 The medicine is given to kill cancer cells or prevent their multiplication.
 In some cases, more than one chemo (combination chemo) may be used.
-Besides chemo, a child may be given high-energy radiation (radiation therapy) to kill the cancer cells and prevent further spread.
+High-energy radiation (radiation therapy): Specifica radiation beams are focused on a specific area to kill the cancer cells and prevent further spread.

-- Immunotherapy: Immunotherapy (biologic therapy) is the treatment method wherein a child is given certain molecules.
-These molecules sensitize the child’s immune system and train them to detect and destroy cancer cells.
-This therapy is used for children 12 years and older for whom surgical removal of melanoma isn’t possible.
+- Immunotherapy: Immunotherapy (biologic therapy) is the treatment method wherein a person is given a substance that stimulates an immune response.
+These substances sensitize the child’s immune system and train them to detect and destroy cancer cells.
+This therapy may be used for children 12 years and older for whom surgical removal of melanoma isn’t possible.